 a matter of convenience.
 Especially as I do sometimes take the tent as

 accommodation to places where I don't carry a backpack with its full

 complement of supplies.

 And yes, any old line and runners would do just as well, but the Line-Loks happen to be the best there is, and the Hilleberg high-visibility line wasn't really that expensive either.
 Although later I did find extremely similar red-white 3 mm cord at Motohelvete at a much lower price per meter.

 The Nallo 3 GT comes equipped with 20 aluminum V-profile pegs made by DAC.

 These are normally quite sufficient (I typically only use 18 of them when

-conditions, and again, they weigh practically nothing.
+in strong wind conditions, and again, they weigh practically nothing.

 Pro tip: Leave a piece of terry cloth (say, a small hand towel or an orphan sock) inside the tent when you pack it away.
 It will absorb a lot of fine sand, dust and other pollution from the tent with no extra effort.
 Just dust it off when you pitch or collapse the tent, and throw it back in.
 That's all.